orinrin/twrt-dump/README.md

   6. execute "save.py dl" to start downloading the images

 notes:
+  it will automatically append ":orig" to the end of each url before downloading for max waifures

   dl is throttled to 8 second sleeps after every image, you can lower it if you want i guess

   it will not attempt to redl files that already exist,
     so make sure to delete bad/incomplete files before restarting it again after an error

-  this code is fucking terrible
+  this code is fucking terrible btw